peps143/sector-ai-agent/README.md

 ## What I Learned

-This project pushed me to understand things I hadn't worked with before — vector embeddings, semantic search, how LLMs use retrieved context to ground their answers.
+This project pushed me to understand more the things I work with — vector embeddings, semantic search, how LLMs use retrieved context to ground their answers.
 I also had to navigate deployment, CORS, environment variables, Python version mismatches, and Supabase database setup from scratch.

 The observability layer was the most valuable addition.
 Building the logging system made me think about what actually matters when an AI agent is running in production — not just "does it give good answers" but "how do you *know* it's giving good answers, and how do you spot when it isn't?"